rustonaut/checked-command/README.md

   define how the output is mapped, e.g. `Command::new("ls", ReturnStdoutString)` will implicitly enabled stdout capturing and disable `stderr` capturing.

-- allow replacing command execution with an callback, this is mainly used to allow mocking the command.
+- allow replacing command execution with an callback meant for mocking

 - besides allowing to decide weather the sub-process should inherit the environment and which variables get removed/set/overwritten this type also allows you to whitelist which